FlipByBlink/TapWeight/README.md

 Description
 ------------
-This application is designed to register weight data to the Apple "Health" application pre-installed on iPhone in the fastest possible way (as manual).
+This application is designed to register weight data to the Apple "Health" application pre-installed on iPhone / iPad in the fastest possible way (as manual).

 Target / Use-case